September 2, 2015

 Midwest, Mid America Chapters and Longtime EVP Paul Ruden Also Recognized

-Alexandria, VA, September 2, 2015–The American Society of Travel agents (ASTA), which advocates on behalf of the travel agency community at all levels of government, honored two of its most active members for their participation in this effort Monday at the 2015 ASTA Global Convention in Washington, D.C.
+Alexandria, VA, September 2, 2015–The American Society of Travel Advisors (ASTA), which advocates on behalf of the travel agency community at all levels of government, honored two of its most active members for their participation in this effort Monday at the 2015 ASTA Global Convention in Washington, D.C.

 The Barbara O'Hara Advocacy Award was given jointly by ASTA and the Travel Technology Association and presented by Travel Tech President Steve Shur to Jay Ellenby, President & CEO of Safe Harbors Travel Group in Bel Air, Md.
 Ellenby, who serves on the ASTA Board of Directors and who was elected Vice Chair and Secretary of the Association by his fellow board members the day before, was recognized for his role in the fight over Maryland legislation that would apply the state's sales tax to travel agency hotel booking fees.
 Delegate Kathy Szeliga (R-6th District), a key ally in the fight and Jay's representative in Annapolis, was present at the awards ceremony during the black-tie Advocacy Dinner, held at the historic Marriott Mayflower Hotel

 The second winner was Jackie Friedman, President of Nexion LLC in Irving, Texas, and a member of ASTA's Board of Directors and Education Committee.
 Friedman was recognized for her longtime support for ASTAPAC, the Society's political action committee, and participation in ASTA's political and legislative activities.
 She also was commended for championing the Travel Leaders of Tomorrow program, which seeks to address a key challenge for the travel agency industry – where and how to find the industry's next generation of leaders.